prakruthi-ln/Password_Lock_FSM/README.md

 The system accepts one 2-bit input per clock cycle and unlocks only when the correct 4-step sequence is entered in order.
-Any wrong key press at any state resets the FSM to S0 and increments an attempt counter.
+Any wrong key press at any state resets the FSM to S0 and increments an attempt counter (named as k).
 After 3 wrong key presses the system locks and ignores all inputs until an external reset is applied.

 ---